baskatsma/Programmeerproject/PROCESS.md

 - Plotted all countries on the line graph.

 ## day 10 (Fri 15 Jun)
-I received helpful feedback.
+I received helpful feedback during the presentation.
+I might edit the map data and show energy usage per capita instead of per whole country, because that could also be interesting!

 ## day 11 (Mon 18 Jun)
 - Added a zoom function to visualisation 3 to improve visibility.
+- Decided to show ALL the countries at once, which makes it way more easy to compare.
-- Decided to NOT add the dual axis thing with another line, because it impairs the visibility too much.
+- Decided to NOT add the dual axis thing with another line (electricity prices), because it impairs the visibility way too much.
+- Began to link the map to the line chart.
+- Decided to show the graph of the Netherlands if a country has no valid data (mostly non-EU countries), to really show everyone how bad we are doing :(.